 Applied sciences I—physical science: technological sciences and engineering: drafting, engineering and its fields, industrial engineering and production management, and materials science.

 Applied sciences II—biology and psychology: especially medicine and psychiatry, principles, fields, and professions; physical science for medicine and psychiatry.

 Applied sciences III—social science: principles and practice, fields, professions.

 Applied sciences IV—science for advanced civilization and Being, e.g. (1) up to control of the empirical cosmos and above and (2) embodiment of mind.
 Philosophical supplement—philosophy of mind, organism, and Being; and the Advaita Vedanta and related systems of Indian Philosophy.

-History—the nature of history; whether “the study of the past as it is described in written documents” is a good or adequate conception; methods; its instrumental or practical and intrinsic or ideal uses.
+History—the nature of history; “the study of the past as it is described in written documents” vs “ambiguously used to denote either events or records of the past (‘historiography’ is used for history as record)… also ambiguous in denoting natural as well as human events, or records of either”; here, the more inclusive meaning is intended; methods; its instrumental or practical and intrinsic or ideal uses.

 History of the world—the universe; the earth, life, origin of homo sapiens; pre-history and anthropology;

 History of ideas—general ideas; history of culture, human endeavor, and disciplines.